TheekshanaNadun/TheekshanaNadun/README.md

 ## 🔭 I’m currently working on ...
 - Enhancing the **Ceylon Happens** platform with new features and improved UI.
 - Developing an **Automated Finance Tracking and Analysis Tool** to boost productivity.
+- Enhancing the **MY Portfolio** platform with new features and improved UX.

 ## 🌱 I’m currently learning ...
 - Advanced Machine Learning Techniques